emunozh/smum/docs/1-um.rst

     - :math:`O_{E,G}` Rate of loss of heat by conduction to soil, buildings, roads, etc.
     - :math:`O_{E,E}` Rate of loss of heat by radiation.

-Stock
+Energy class: Stock
 ~~~~~

 This class defines the existing energy stock by sector.

 All energy streams are aggregated by sector.

-A data-set will the detail energy stream is generated as a `csv` file and
+A data-set with the detail energy stream is generated as a `csv` file and
 stored under the `/results` folder.

 The Energy Stock is computed as follows: